The Gann Fan: Understanding the Magic Behind the Tool

 The Gann Fan packs and punch, and can open your eyes to a world of support and resistance that you haven’t experienced before.
 Couple it with distinct technical patterns like the rising wedge, or ascending broadening wedge, and it can help you determine key entry and exit points.

 If your broker doesn’t provide Gann tools in their charting software, you might consider a different one.
 Read more on Best Brokers for Most Given Situations.
-If you still want to keep your broker, but want to upgrade charting abilities, consider using TradingView in tandem with placing trades through your broker.
+If you still want to keep your broker, but want to upgrade charting abilities, you have to check out our in-depth review of the TradingView charting platform.

 Hope you learned something today.
 If so, share it with others.